markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/runtime.md

 ---
-title: Deploy Asset Compute workers for use with AEM as a Cloud Service
+title: Deploy Asset Compute workers to Adobe I/O Runtime for use with AEM as a Cloud Service
-description:
+description: Asset Compute projects, and the workers they contain, must be deployed to Adobe I/O Runtime to be used by AEM as a Cloud Service.
-feature:
+feature: asset-compute
-topics:
+topics: renditions, development
 version: cloud-service
-doc-type: tutorial
-activity:
+activity: develop
 audience: developer
 doc-type: tutorial

 kt:
 thumbnail:
 ---

 # Deploy to Adobe I/O Runtime

-Asset Compute projects, and the workers they contain, must be deployed to Adobe I/O Runtime to be used by AEM as a Cloud Service.
+Asset Compute projects, and the workers they contain, must be deployed to Adobe I/O Runtime via the Adobe I/O CLI to be used by AEM as a Cloud Service.

 When deploying to Adobe I/O Runtime for use by AEM as a Cloud Service Author services only two environment variables are required: